Thursday, February 6, 2020

 By Charles Buege, Fuel User Group Member

-You’ve just entered the wonderful world of Palo Alto Networks and have found that your users need to be able to access work resources remotely.
-This means you’ll need VPN access and, in the parlance of Palo Alto Networks, this means you’ll also need to set up the GlobalProtect VPN client.
+You’ve just begun using Palo Alto Networks technology and have found that your users need to access work resources remotely.
+This means you’ll need VPN access and, in the parlance of Palo Alto Networks, you’ll also need to set up the GlobalProtect VPN client.
 This article will review how to set up the client for your usage.

 Questions and Answers Suggestions